How to Effortlessly Make a Healthy Dinner When You’re Tired

 • Work smart.
 Boil water in the kettle while you’re prepping, use a kitchen aid, clean as you go and master some useful kitchen hacks to save you time.

 • Cook once, eat twice.
 You can make double batches of your meal and freeze the other half for another day.
 Alternatively, you could also make ‘two-for-one dinners’, by preparing the (more time-consuming) base of dinner and giving it different finishing touches.
-For example, cook a simple bolognese sauce with mushrooms, peppers and onions.
-On day one, you eat it with pasta and Italians herbs, while on day day two you add some chili peppers and serve it in a burrito with fresh guacamole.
+For example, cook a simple bolognese sauce with bell peppers and onions.
+On day one, you eat it with pasta and Italians herbs, while on day two, you add some chili peppers and beans and serve it in a burrito with fresh guacamole.

-• Let the oven do all the work.
+• Let the oven do the work for you.
 Meals like this mustard roasted chicken with sweet potatoes don’t require much preparation, they just need to long time to cook.
-Honey parmesan roasted Brussels sprouts and aromatic roasted vegetables make an awesome (side) dish for pretty much anything.
+Of course, you could also use an Airfryer for a quick but nourishing meal, like these air fryer recipes for one person prove.

-• Have you tried one sheet pan dinners yet?
-This cooking approach takes effortless dinners to the next level.
+• In that spirit: Have you tried sheet pan dinners yet?
+This cooking approach takes effortless healthy dinners to the next level.
 And since the protein and vegetables are baked on the same oven tray, clean up can’t be easier.
 Have a look at this Parmesan crusted salmon with roasted broccoli and chicken with Caesar roasted romaine to start streamlining your meals.

 • It’s not a household item (yet) in Europe, but I know Americans swear by it: the Crock-Pot or slowcooker.
 Just like the name says, making a dinner with a slow cooker simply means popping the ingredients in and cooking them on a relatively low temperature for a couple of hours.
 From soups and stews to curries and even delicious desserts, Greatist has listed 77 healthy Crock-Pot recipes to help you put a whole lot of wholesome meals on the table.